emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

 ## June 12
 Categories: Libraries, Historic Districts, News Outlets, Murals

 ### Todo
 - [ ] filter/do regex for the historic places
 - [ ] osm
 - [ ] meet with groups
 - [ ] come up with goals/questions fo rinstitutions

-  - [ ] for libraries can try to connect it to census or https://usa.ipums.org/usa/
+### Completed
+- [x] emailed germuska for news outlets data
+- [x] submitted form to https://usnewsdeserts.cislm.org/request-access
+  - GOT THE DATA!
+  - [x] check unc journalism terms of service - Yes, I think it does!
+- [x] uploaded all of the library csvs from 2012-2023
+- [x] came up with potential question w/ ian for libraries: how has the landscape changed over the past years?
 - [x] fix the pull request thing
-- [x] check unc journalism terms of service - Yes, I think it does!
 - [x] email germuska about northwestern data

 ### Personal notes
-- state libraries agencies survey versus public libraries survye
+- state libraries agencies survey versus public libraries survey?
   - https://www.imls.gov/research-evaluation/surveys/public-libraries-survey-pls
   - 2019 and earlier there is a third file, a state csv... i did not upload this but maybe look into it?
 - .ds_store mac issue killing me brah